Skip to main content

 Forty-Two

-Kim dates one of the skulls to be circa 1490 and she doesn't understand why this one can be so different from the rest.
+Kim dates one of the skulls to be circa 1490, and she doesn't understand why this one is so different from the rest.
 Cooper calls her from the dig and asks her how she is getting on with translating the rest of the tablets.
-She offers to come to the site to pick more of the skulls up and he abruptly tells her not to saying that he will get them brought to her. she locks up the museum but suddenly notices Perry standing there.
-He tells her that he needs to see the tablets but she tells him to come back tomorrow.
+She offers to come to the site to pick more of the skulls up, and he abruptly tells her not to, saying that he will get them brought to her.
+She locks up the museum but suddenly notices Perry standing there.
+He tells her that he needs to see the tablets, but she tells him to come back tomorrow.
 She drives home as he watches her go.

 Forty-Three

-Cutler's secretary Sarah Potter, 30, asks her lover Penny Allen, 29 and a teacher, go to take a shower together.
+Cutler's secretary, Sarah Potter, 30, asks her lover, Penny Allen, 29 and a teacher, to go and take a shower together.

 A figure outside their house is watching them and waiting.